|Nutritional Guidelines (per serving)|

 Dry the Beef

-Remove the beef from the marinade, shaking off any excess wetness and patting dry with a paper towel.
+Remove the beef from the marinade, shake off any excess liquid, and pat dry with a paper towel.

-Arrange meat on racks in foil-lined shallow baking sheets in a single layer making sure the pieces do not touch each other so there is room in between for air circulation to aid in drying.
+Arrange meat on racks set in foil-lined shallow baking sheets in a single layer, making sure the pieces do not touch each other so there is room in between each for air circulation to aid in drying.